Wykenz/testrepo/bash_standards/guidelines/coding_guidelines.md

 	fi

 ## Creating directories
-When creating a directory always use the `-p` argument.
-This will create the parent directories as needed and won't throw an error if they do exits, making any folder check unnecessary.
+When creating a directory use the `-p` argument.
+This will create the parent directories as needed and will not throw an error if they do exits, making any folder check unnecessary.

 Example:

 	mkdir -p "/tmp/test/test2/destination"

 ## Function declaration
 Alway use the function keyword without the round brackets when declaring a function.